onera/Cassiopee/Cassiopee/Converter/doc/source/Converter.rst

     If the function is vectorized (can be interpreted as a numpy formula), set isVectorized to True.

+    Exists also as in place version (_initVars) that modifies a and returns None.

     :param a: input data
     :type a: [array, list of arrays] or [pyTree, base, zone, list of zones]
     :param varNameString: string describing variable or formula
     :type varNameString: string or list of strings
-    :param value: value in case of constant init or function.
+    :param v1: value in case of constant init or function.
-    :type value: float or function and parameters
+    :type v1: float or function
+    :param v2: function's arguments if v1 is a function, None otherwise
+    :type v2: list of strings
     :param isVectorized: when using functions, indicates that function is in vectorized form.
     :type isVectorized: boolean
     :rtype: identical to input